tonethar/IGME-330-Master/notes/canvas-sprites-6.md

  npm install npm@latest -g
  ```

- **Note: Mac OS users will often have to have `sudo` at the beginning of the command whenever they are installing applications or packages.**
+ **Note: Mac OS users will often be required to have `sudo` at the beginning of the command whenever they are installing applications or packages.**

  **2) Change directory to your project folder**